Sermons

 1 December 2019

 Having turned 60 a few weeks ago I got asked quite regularly – “how do you feel”?
 Do you feel older?
-And I reply by saying – truth be told, I don’t feel any different today than I felt yesterday.
-And when I think of it, yesterday I didn’t feel any different to the day… Read more
+And I reply by saying – truth be told,… Read more

 Year C – Christ the King – Last Sunday of the Church Year – Fully human, fully divine, fully saved